 The double running stitch is also called a Holbein stitch because of a sixteen century painter named Hans Holbein.
 This stitch makes a regular appearance in the portrait done by this artist.
 This stitch is also known by different names like Line Stitch, Two-sided Line Stitch, Square Stitch and Spanish Stitch, Roumanian stitch, chiara stitch

 The stitch is called double running stitch because the basis of this stitch is a running stitch.
 Running stitch is used two times here.
-One line of running stitch is done and then in reverse, coming back and filling all the gaps left by the first stitch
+One line of running stitch is done and then in reverse, coming back and filling all the gaps left by the first stitch.
+The result is an unbroken line of stitch which looks same on the back and the front.

 How to do the Holbein stitch